 Students aged 15-18 with a keen interest in international relations and modern history.

 Students will use theoretical concepts and empirical data to analyse real world situations and attempt to answer these pertinent questions.
 The chance to apply their knowledge to world events as they unfold will provide great intellectual stimulation and help students develop vital skills over the course of an exciting and fast-paced programme.

-GBP 3895: The course fee covers all tuition, accommodation and meals at St Cross College.
+GBP 3895: The course fee covers all tuition, accommodation and meals at Somerville College.
 It also covers all activities, excursions included in the course and airport transfers between Oxford and London.
 Flights to and from London are not included.